foundersandcoders/intro-to-databases/README.md

-# Intro to Databases
+# Introduction to Databases

-This repo is designed as a guideline for mentors so they can explain databases to begginner developers who are not familiar with the concept.
+This repo is designed as a guide for Founders and Coders mentors so they can give an introduction to databases to beginner developers who are not familiar with the concept. this README is accompanied with slides to help explain the materials.
+(These slides are based on @stevehopkinson's slides and talk on databases).

 ## What's a database, why use it in an application and when is it useful?

+*slides 1-5*

 ### When and why to use a database?

 - Apps that we use in real life, save data, for example if an app has users then it'll save their login details.
-- This data has to be saved somewhere, a "data centre" where we save new data, fetch it or edit it.
+- This data has to be saved somewhere, a "data center" where we save new data, fetch it or edit it.
-- This "data centre" is called a database.
+- This "data center" is called a database.
 - You can simplify this concept by saying that a database is a chunk of memory dedicated for the app's data.

 ### In which applications is it useful to have a database?